 Tiles can be arranged in any way desired by the application developer, though some common examples might include:

-In this use case, the conference is usually audio-only and is displayed as a 2D map with a top-down or isometric presentation.
-Each participant in the conference is shown on the map as an avatar.
-The audio for the other participants is on a horizontal plane and appears to come from the position shown for that participant.
+In a virtual space, the conference is often audio-only.
+Various presentation styles are available, such as a top-down 2D map or a style that resembles a 3D game.
+Each participant in the conference is shown in the space as an avatar.
+The audio for the other participants appears to come from the position shown for their avatar.
 Participants can move themselves around the space and see others move as well.
 The audio scene updates as the participants move.
-The 2D top-down mapping use case can be applied to applications such as 2D games, trade shows, water cooler scenarios, etc.
+Virtual spaces can be applied to applications such as 2D or 3D games, trade shows, virtual museums, water cooler scenarios, etc.

 Note: The Dolby.io Communications APIs currently do not support recording conferences in the shared spatial audio scenes.